 Ben Strickland CDR, USCG (Ret.)

-Maritime Operations, National Security Strategy, and Business Development in Norfolk, Virginia USA
+Joint Military Operations, National Security Strategy, and International Business Development in Orlando, FL, USA

 Ben Strickland is a retired senior officer with specialities in maritime operations and national security affairs.
 A licensed merchant mariner, he is a graduate of Maine Maritime Academy and is credentialed as a licensed merchant marine officer.